FIXP-membership via Convex Optimization: Games, Cakes, and Markets: Introduction

 \subsubsection{Applications to Cake Cutting}

 Next, in \cref{sec:cakes}, we prove our main result for the well-known envy-free cake cutting problem \citep{gamow1958puzzle} (see also \citep{brams1996fair,robertson1998cake,procaccia2013cake}).
 In this problem, the cake serves as a metaphor for a divisible resource, which needs to be divided fairly among a set of agents.
 The agents have different preferences over how to divide the resource, and an envy-free division is one which guarantees that each agent would rather have their own piece than any other agent's piece.
 The existence of an envy-free division was proven by \citet{AMM:Stromquist1980}, even for the case where each agent receives a single piece (known as the \emph{contiguous} version or the version with \emph{connected pieces}).
 An alternative proof was provided by Simmons (cited in \citep{AMM:Su1999}).
-Both proofs employ a discretization of the space of possible divisions and then apply some topological lemma (either a variant of the K-K-M lemma of \citet{FM:KnasterKM1929} or Sperner's lemma \citep{sperner1928neuer}), together with a limit argument.
+Both proofs employ a discretization of the space of possible divisions and then apply some topological lemma (either a variant of the K-K-M lemma \citep{FM:KnasterKM1929} or Sperner's lemma \citep{sperner1928neuer}), together with a limit argument.

-In terms of the complexity of the problem, results were only known for the approximate version of the problem: \citet{OR:DengQS2012} proved that for general preferences, computing a contiguous envy-free division of the cake is PPAD-complete. \citeauthor{OR:DengQS2012}'s proof closely follows Simmons' proof \citep{AMM:Su1999}, which, without the limit argument, obtains the existence of an approximately envy-free division.
+In terms of the complexity of the problem, results were only known for the approximate version of the problem: \citet{OR:DengQS2012} proved that for agents with very general valuations, computing a contiguous envy-free division of the cake is PPAD-complete. \citeauthor{OR:DengQS2012}'s proof closely follows Simmons' proof \citep{AMM:Su1999}, which, without the limit argument, obtains the existence of an approximately envy-free division.
 However, before our paper, the complexity of the \emph{exact} envy-free cake cutting problem was not known.
 To this end, we provide the following result.

-\begin{quote} \emph{The (contiguous) envy-free cake cutting problem with general valuations is $\FIXP$-complete}. \end{quote} By ``general valuations'' here we mean valuations that are not necessarily additive measures or even monotone over subsets of the cake, and which can assign different values to different divisions for an agent, even if the agent receives the same piece in all of those.
+\begin{quote} \emph{The (contiguous) envy-free cake cutting problem with very general valuations is $\FIXP$-complete}. \end{quote} By ``very general valuations'' we mean valuations that are not necessarily additive measures or even monotone over subsets of the cake, and which can assign different values to different divisions for an agent, even if the agent receives the same piece in all of those.
 The aforementioned existence proofs apply to this very general case as well, and therefore our FIXP-membership result is as strong as possible.
 We discuss this in more detail in \cref{sec:cakes} (see \cref{rem:general-valuations}).

 In order to obtain the FIXP-membership result, we develop a new proof of existence for envy-free cake cutting, one which is not based on discretizations and limit arguments.
 Our proof constructs a bipartite graph between agents and preferred pieces and computes a maximum flow on this graph.
 This computation can be immediately substituted by our OPT-gate, effectively turning this new existence proof into a FIXP-membership result.
 This proof is somehow reminiscent of another existence proof by \citet{woodall1980dividing}, but as we explain in \cref{sec:cakes}, \citeauthor{woodall1980dividing}'s proof uses discontinuous steps and therefore cannot conceivably be ``turned'' into a FIXP-membership proof.